browserslist/browserslist/README.md

 ```

 if you don't provide an argument, Browserslist will look for a `browserslist`
 config file in current or parent directories.

-If no config file is found, Browserslist will use default list.:
+If no config file is found, Browserslist will use default list:
 `> 1%, last 2 versions, Firefox ESR, Opera 12.1`.

 <a href="https://evilmartians.com/?utm_source=browserslist">